It seems so simple…

 When flown correctly, drones offer some seriously breath taking imagery that until recently, would have cost a small fortune to capture.

 Now thanks to the ever evolving technology surrounding the consumer drone industry, high quality professional standard UAVs are now cheaper then ever.
-That’s not to say they are cheap… just cheaper and more feature rich than they used to be.
+That’s not to say they're cheap… just cheaper and more feature rich than they used to be.

 BUT.
 How where do we start?
-What’s the best process for leaning to fly a drone?
+What’s the best process of leaning to fly a drone?

 With these questions in mind, we’ve reached out to a number of industry professionals who were willing to give us some insights and reveal their number one drone photography tips for beginners.

 Learn how to fly the drone first, practice small precise moves and gain an understanding on how they move as a result to the inputs you give on the controller.

 Then learn about the camera, after all it is a camera in the sky for most kind of work, you don’t buy a $100,000 camera and suddenly you are a Director Of Photography.

 Same with drone filming, you are not a professional just because you can put the drone in the air.
 Understand your equipment and take small jobs that you can handle and work up to bigger ones as your experience grows.

 Get 50 hours flight time under your belt and then start your commercial career.